 So let’s review three common situations that contribute to the disconnect between Marketing and Sales Operations:

-- Salespeople are not trained on proper Lead Management – Most salespeople are laser-focused on avoiding activities that won’t help them achieve their annual goals.
+Most salespeople are laser-focused on avoiding activities that won’t help them achieve their annual goals.
 Lead management processes in most CRMs today are relatively straightforward to use and manage.
 However, salesperson lead management typically requires a bit of tribal knowledge and understanding of a few nuances that can make or break a marketing team’s marketing ROI goals.
 As well, marketing and sales operations teams typically don’t have the resources to train tens or hundreds of salespeople how to use the CRM, and no one else takes responsibility for the effort.
-So when salespeople receive leads, they are skilled in managing the effectively, so it easier to ignore or postpone lead follow-up.
+So when salespeople receive leads, they are skilled in managing them effectively, so it easier to ignore or postpone lead follow-up.

 If you are going to “break the code” to get Marketing, Sales & Sales Operations on the same page, you’ll need to consider these fundamental actions: